-Before World War I amber was still used for treatment of various diseases, e.g. tincture made of pieces of amber and vodka was thought to increase sexual potency of men.
-In Lithuania and in tsarist Russia nannies had to wear amber beads to protect themselves and babies from diseases.
+Before World War I amber was still used for the treatment of various diseases, e.g., tincture made of pieces of amber and vodka was thought to increase sexual potency of men.
+In Lithuania and Tsarist, Russia nannies had to wear amber beads to protect themselves and babies from diseases.
 As late as before World War II, especially in Germany, amber beads were put on babies to make the eruption of teeth less painful and make the teeth grow stronger.

-Even now in Lithuania many women suffering from goitre purchase curative amber beads made of unpolished pieces of amber to wear around the neck.
-At least nobody would be able contradict the fact that amber beads collect an electrostatic charge when touched and the oxidised surface contains the highest amount of succinic acid.
+Even now in Lithuania, many women suffering from goiter purchase curative amber beads made of unpolished pieces of amber to wear around the neck.
+At least nobody would be able to contradict the fact that amber beads collect an electrostatic charge when touched and the oxidized surface contains the highest amount of succinic acid.
 It is a biostimulant that has a positive effect on the nervous system, the heart, and the kidneys and stimulates recovery processes.